-To achieve the objectives of this curriculum and the expected learning outcomes, Standard I and II pupils will learn six subjects.
+To achieve the objectives of this curriculum and achieve the expected learning outcomes, Standard I and II pupils will study six subjects.
 These are Reading, Writing, Arithmetic, Healthcare and Environments, Developing Sports and Arts and Religious studies.
-There will be 15 hours of teaching time per week, and six (6) periods per day.
-The duration of each period will be 30 minutes.
-Therefore, the instructional time will be 3 hours per day.
-The time allocated shows that skills in Reading, Writing and Arithmetic cover 80%.
-By contrast, supportive skills cover 13% and Religious education covers 7% of the total learning time.
+There are 15 hours of teaching time per week, and six (6) 30-minute periods per day.
+Therefore, a pupil will participate in a total of only six periods per day.
+Instructional time is 3 hours.
+The time allocated shows that skills in Reading, Writing and Arithmetic make up 80%.
+In contrast, supportive skills cover 13% and Religious education covers 7% of the total learning time.
 Table 4 shows the time allocated for each subject.